Yi Sun-sin: Military career

 The royal court was in a state of confusion over the possibility of a war with Japan, now unified under the rule of Toyotomi Hideyoshi, and the unstable situation in Manchuria where a young Jurchen chieftain named Nurhaci was gathering strength.
-Nurhaci's descendants would become masters of China as founders of the Qing Dynasty in a few decades' time, after invading Korea in 1627 and 1637.
+Nurhaci's descendants would become masters of China as founders of the Qing dynasty in a few decades, after invading Korea in 1627 and 1637.

 Yi assumed his new post at Yeosu on the 13th day of the 2nd lunar month of 1591 (March 13, 1591).
 From there, he was able to undertake a buildup of the regional navy, which was later used to confront the Japanese invasion force.
 He subsequently began to strengthen the province's navy with a series of reforms, including the construction of the turtle ship.